Dental implant procedure

 Implants vs. Removable Dentures

 While some people rely on removable dentures, implants are also popular.
-When given the choice between implants and dentures, choosing implants might be better.
-Though sometimes being able to pull your teeth on and off could be helpful, the hassle of applying glue to the teeth every day may be somewhat burdensome.
+When given the choice between implants and dentures, I chose implants.
+I didn’t want to be able to pull my teeth on and off.
+I also didn’t want the hassle of using denture grip to glue teeth in every day.

-If you have noticed, some people have removable dentures that are difficult to affix.
+I’ve noticed that some people have removable dentures that are difficult to affix.
 Removable dentures can also make it difficult to chew food properly.
-However, dental implants are not removable and they are sturdy enough for you to chew comfortably.
+However, my implants are not removable and they are sturdy enough for me to chew comfortably.
+Though some implants can become detached from the bone, the success rate in patients is high.

-When properly cared for, implants can last a lifetime.
+If properly cared for, implants can last a lifetime.
 After you’ve received your implant, you should resume your regular oral hygiene schedule.
-Your dentist may recommend that you do all of the following as usual:
+My dentist recommended that I do all of the following as usual:

 - Brush teeth at least twice daily.